Acid Staining Stamped Concrete

 Another common question that we get is: “Can I stain older stamped concrete and how is the process different?”
 Again, the short answer is yes.
 We will walk you through staining older stamped and stained concrete how to make stamped concrete look like new.

 For older stamped concrete, you are going to want to check if the concrete has been previously sealed.
 If you are not sure if your stamped concrete has been sealed or not, you can test this by pouring a little water onto the concrete.
 If the water soaks in, you are good to start the concrete staining process.
 If the water beads up or sits on top of the concrete, you will need to strip off the sealer.
 You can’t acid stain the concrete until the sealer has been removed.

 The process for removing concrete sealer is pour on Xylene, also known as Xylol or Touline, and scrub with a stiff straw brush.
 Then use a painter’s shield to scrape the sealer into a pile and remove with a square point shovel.
 Then pour a little more Xylene on and repeat.
 If outdoors, you can power wash the sealer off of the edge of the stamped concrete.
 After stripping the sealer, you should take a look to see if there are any large cracks in your stamped concrete.
 If there are any major cracks, you can make the decision to either patch the cracks or leave the imperfection to give your concrete a little more character.

-If you have any further questions about staining stamped concrete, how to remove sealer from the concrete, or just general questions about acid staining or concrete design, feel free to shoot us a message.
+If you have any further questions about staining stamped concrete, how to remove sealer from the concrete, specific questions about stained and stamped concrete, or just general questions about acid staining or concrete design, feel free to shoot us a message.
 We love to answer questions and help you get the best results out of your concrete acid stain.